Thorpe Park Solar

 Planning submitted

-Thorpe Park Solar Farm
+Thorpe Park Solar

 The proposed project is a solar farm located approximately 1km to the south of Thorpe-le-Soken on two parcels of land which are intersected by the Sunshine Coast railway line.